kubernetes/website/docs/concepts/cluster-administration/logging.md

 should set up a solution to address that.
-For example, in Kubernetes clusters, deployed by the `kube-up.sh` script, there is a [`logrotate`](http://www.linuxcommand.org/man_pages/logrotate8.html) tool configured to perform log rotations daily or once an application's log file grows beyond 10MB.
-You can also set up a container runtime to rotate logs automatically, e.g. by using Docker's `log-opt`.
-As an example, you can find detailed information about how `kube-up.sh` sets up logging in the corresponding [script][cosConfigureHelper].
+For example, in Kubernetes clusters, deployed by the `kube-up.sh` script, there is a [`logrotate`](http://www.linuxcommand.org/man_pages/logrotate8.html) tool configured to run each hour.
+You can also set up a container runtime to rotate application's logs automatically, e.g. by using Docker's `log-opt`.
+In the `kube-up.sh` script, the latter approach is used for COS image on GCP, and the former approach is used in any other environment.
+In both cases, by default rotation is configured to take place when log file exceeds 10MB.

+As an example, you can find detailed information about how `kube-up.sh` sets up logging for COS image on GCP in the corresponding [script] [cosConfigureHelper].

 When you run [`kubectl logs`](/docs/user-guide/kubectl/v1.6/#logs) as in the basic logging example, the kubelet on the node handles the request and